 - if the child is in the care of a local authority or voluntary organisation, a person representing that authority or organisation, a social worker of a local authority,

-- or some other responsible adult aged 18 or over, but who is not a police officer or someone employed by the police.
+- or failing these, some other responsible adult aged 18 or over, but who is not a police officer, or someone employed by the police.

-A person who cannot be chosen by the custody officer to be an appropriate adult for a child:
+A person who cannot be appointed by the custody officer to be an appropriate adult for a child:

 - a suspect in the offence,